yashica-patodia/FiniteAutomata/README.md

 # FiniteAutomata

-This project is used for implementing the untilities of finite automata.It restricts only to DFA and NFA and does not deal with epsilon-NFA.
+This project is used for implementing the untilities of finite automata.It restricts only to DFA and NFA and does not deal with epsilon-NFA.It inputs an NFA and find the equivalent  DFA using Myhill-Nerode Theorem.

 #### I have used subset construction method to convert the input NFA to an equivalent DFA.
 #### Then depth first search (DFS) graph traversal algorithm is used  to find out all reachable (or accessible) states in DFA.